chartmann1590/VowVault/docs/features.md

 **Admin Workflow:**
 1. Access Photo of the Day management at `/admin/photo-of-day?key=wedding2024`
+2. Configure auto-candidates by setting the likes threshold (default: 3)
+3. View photos that meet the likes threshold for automatic selection
+4. Manually trigger adding auto-candidates or add them individually
-2. Select a photo from the dropdown (all uploaded photos available)
+5. Select a photo from candidates or all uploaded photos
-3. Choose which date this photo should be featured
+6. Choose which date this photo should be featured
-4. Preview your selection before confirming
+7. Preview your selection before confirming
-5. Click "Set as Photo of the Day" to save
+8. Click "Set as Photo of the Day" to save
-6. View, edit, or delete existing photos of the day
+9. View, edit, or delete existing photos of the day

+**Auto-Candidate Features:**
+- **Threshold Control:** Real-time adjustment of likes threshold (1-50)
+- **Eligible Photos Display:** See all photos that meet the current threshold
+- **Manual Trigger:** "Add Auto-Candidates Now" button for immediate processing
+- **Visual Distinction:** Auto-candidates marked with orange "Auto" labels
+- **Duplicate Prevention:** System prevents adding the same photo twice
+- **Popularity Sorting:** Photos sorted by likes count for easy selection

 **Statistics Available:**
 - Total Photos of the Day created
-- Number of candidate photos
+- Number of candidate photos (manual + auto)
+- Number of auto-candidate eligible photos
+- Current likes threshold setting
 - Voting engagement statistics
 - Recent activity overview
 - Vote counts per photo